open-feature/go-sdk/README.md

 See [here](https://openfeature.dev/ecosystem?instant_search%5BrefinementList%5D%5Btype%5D%5B0%5D=Provider&instant_search%5BrefinementList%5D%5Btechnology%5D%5B0%5D=Go) for a catalog of available providers.

-#### Provider State support

-Provider implementations can enable [OpenFeature Provider States](https://openfeature.dev/specification/sections/providers#requirement-242) by implementing _optional_ `StateHandler` interface.
-SDK provides `NoopStateHandler` which implements this interface but perform no operation and always is in `ReadyState`.

-#### Eventing support

-Provider implementations can enable [OpenFeature events](https://openfeature.dev/specification/sections/events) by implementing _optional_ `EventHandler` interface.
-SDK provides `NoopEventHandler` which implements this interface but perform no operation.

-Eventing implementation use Go channels.
-Providers implementing this interface can emit their desired event and these events are propagated to event handlers registered either at global level or at client level.
-The payload of the event is defined by the `Event` structure.

 ### Hooks:

 Implement your own hook by conforming to the [Hook interface](./pkg/openfeature/hooks.go).